ANewProfile/gbif-custom-mcp/README.md

 uv run mcp install gbif-context.py
 ```

-3. Restart Claude Desktop, you should now be able to choose the GBIF context
+3. Restart Claude Desktop, you should now be able to choose to "Attach from
-MCP server and attach the context.

-4. The following prompt should work now
+MCP" and select "gbif-context".
+Afterward, the folllowing prompt shoud work,
+and specifically if you look at the SQL, there is now a filter for the
+`occurrencestatus` field.

 ```
 Can you query GBIF dataset to find count of mosquitos in the US in 2022?
 ```

+4. Depends on how `uv` is installed on your OS and your path settings, you may
+need to explicitly specify the path to `uv` in the Claude desktop configuration
+file.